Survivor, Smiler, Songwriter.

 Discography

-Since his initial release in 2018 with Letters From Lowell, Andrew has been steadily releasing music for five years.
+Since his initial release in 2018 with Letters From Lowell, Andrew has been steadily releasing music for seven years.
 Each project honing in his sound and songwriting style just a bit more, all with their own unique stories and memories.

 Andrew Marshall on NBC's The Voice 2020